sqzstudentgit/frontend/README.md

 This repository contains the frontend client for the SQUIZZ Web Ordering Application.
 The client supports in-browser rendered 3D models for different swirl diffuser products, and also dynamic customer-level pricing for Holyoake and PJ SAS products.

+## Demo
+The website can be found at http://13.211.211.152/login

+The application is currently deployed on AWS.
+It's availability entirely depends on whether the client has chosen to terminate the instance the application was deployed on.

 ## Features
 * User authentication (login/logout)
 * Customer account creation and switching